vmware/photon/docs/netmgr.python.md

 ~~~~
 **Parameters**

-- ``ntpservers`` - Comma-separated list of NTP servers to remove from the list.
+- ``ntpservers`` - Comma-separated list of NTP servers to set in the list.

 **Returns**